damianhakert/damianhakert.github.io/source/posts/2016-05-22-gitlab-8-8-released.html.md

 ## Priority Labels

-You have loads of issues, you manage them through our milestones ,label them accordingly and maybe even use weights to make sure you don't plan too much work.
+You have loads of issues, you manage them through our milestones, label them accordingly, and maybe even use weights to make sure you don't plan too much work.
 What else can you wish for?

 Priorities.
 Some issues are just more important than others.